 Kodak Retina Reflex III

 The Retina Reflex III was produced from 1960 to 1964.
-A change from the S is that in addition to having the photometer attached, the coupling is visible on the camera’s viewfinder.
+A change from the S is that in addition to having the light meter attached, the coupling is visible on the camera’s viewfinder.
 When acting at speed or aperture, the clamp-shaped pointer must coincide with the simple pointer that fluctuates according to the condition of the light.
-The ISO adjustment can be done in a ring on the camera top plate.
+The ISO adjustment can be done on a ring on the camera top plate.

-The indication of the photometer is also visible in a small window at the top of the camera.
-But, look at the photo above.
-Where’s the film advance lever?
+The indication of the light meter is also visible in a small window at the top of the camera.
+But, check at the above picture: where’s the film advance lever?